By-Manu Kanwar

 Smoke testing usually means testing that a program launches and its interfaces are available.
 If the smoke test fails, you can't do the sanity test.
 When a program has many external dependencies, smoke testing may find problems with them.

-In Smoke testing, just the basic functionalities are tested, without going in for the detailed functional testing.
+In Smoke testing, just the basic functionalities are tested, without going in for detailed functional testing.
 Thus, it is shallow and wide.
 With smoke testing, requirement specification documents are rarely taken into consideration.
 The objective of Smoke testing is to check the application stability before starting the thorough testing.

 Sanity testing is ordinarily the next level after smoke testing.
 In sanity testing you test that the application is generally working, without going into great detail.